-In November of 1895, the family moved to Bothwell, Ontario when Dr. Bell, took over the medical practice of Dr. Conx.
+In November of 1895, the Bell family moved to Bothwell when Dr. Bell took over the medical practice of Dr. Conx.
 The family moved back to Merlin in the summer of 1898 and Dr. Bell became the Medical Officer of Health for the area.
-In 1905, Dr. Bell went back to school in Edinburgh, Scotland and obtained his L.R.C.P.
+In 1905, Dr. Bell went back to school in Edinburgh, Scotland and obtained his L.R.C.P. designation.

 Dr. Bell hosted a Liberal rally on the front lawn of his residence in Merlin on the 23rd of August, 1911.
-The rally was well attended.
+The rally was well attended by the public.
 The Hon.
-Mackenzie King, the future Prime Minister of Canada and the Minister of Labor at the time attended and gave a rousing speech.
+Mackenzie King, the Minister of Labor in 1911 and the future Prime Minister of Canada attended the event and gave a rousing speech.